Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 In your Gatsby site, you would want to reuse and easily change some data like the site title, description, author of the site, social handles e.t.c.
 These data can be stored in one location (where you can easily change them) and reference them from other files.

 This location is the `siteMetadata` object in the `gatsby-config.js` file.
+We do not have this object in the config file yet.

-Go inside the `gatsby-config.js` file and add another property named `siteMetadata` to the `module.export` object like this:
+So go inside the `gatsby-config.js` file and add another property named `siteMetadata` to the `module.export` object like this:

 ```js
 module.exports = {